-In August of 2023, we released our fourth Open Call: How might we reimagine healing and transformation with cancer through poetry, art, letters, and stories?
-This post will share a transcription of an email interview with Cortney Davis, a winner of this open call who’s submission, “Once in a Poem I Wrote,” will be published in Issue 4 of the LIGHT Magazine.
+In August of 2023, we released our fourth open call: How might we reimagine healing and transformation with cancer through poetry, art, letters, and stories?
+This post will share a transcription of an email interview with Cortney Davis, a winner of this open call, whose submission, “Once in a Poem I Wrote,” will be published in Issue 4 of the LIGHT Magazine.
 A special thank you to Cortney for sharing her LIGHT story with us.

 Cortney Davis – Once in a Poem I Wrote